milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Database Migration Service: Database Migration Service is a fully-managed migration service that makes it simple to perform high fidelity, minimal-downtime migrations at scale.
 You can use Database Migration Service to migrate from your on-premises environments, Compute Engine, and other clouds to certain Google Cloud-managed databases with minimal downtime.

 Google Distributed Cloud Edge Appliance Service: Google Distributed Cloud Edge Appliance Service allows you to run private Google Kubernetes Engine clusters on ruggedized hardware deployed on customer premises.
 You can use Google Distributed Cloud Edge Appliance Service to offload sensor data for storage, low latency processing, and ML/AI inference in bandwidth-limited locations.

+Migration Center: Migration Center enables you to automatically discover your existing infrastructure, analyze the cost benefits of public cloud, and facilitate planning your migration to Google Cloud.

 Migrate to Virtual Machines: Migrate to Virtual Machines is a fully-managed migration service that enables you to migrate workloads at scale into Google Cloud Compute Engine with minimal down time by utilizing replication-based migration technology.